North Carolina Social Security Disability Attorney

 When should I apply for Social Security Disability?

-If you can return to work, you can always withdraw your claim for benefits with the Social Security Administration.
+If you can return to work, you can always withdraw your benefits claim with the Social Security Administration.
 In contrast, if you never apply and are unable to return to work, you may have just lost benefits you could have otherwise received.

-Do I need a Raleigh Social Security Disability Lawyer to apply for disability?
+Do I need a Social Security Disability Lawyer to apply?

 No, you do not need Social Security Disability Lawyers to apply for or be awarded Social Security Disability Insurance benefits or Supplemental Security Income.
 However, having an SSDI lawyer on your case can improve your chances of winning by familiarizing you with the process and what the SSA is looking for to approve your Social Security Disability claim.